baentsch/oqs-software/haproxy/README.md

 #### OQSINTERNALS

-Setting this variable (e.g., by `export OQSINTERNALS=1`) causes the system to display the OQS KEM and OQS signature algorithm to be displayed whenever activated.
+Setting this variable (e.g., by `export OQSINTERNALS=1`) causes the system to display the actual OQS KEM and OQS signature algorithm used whenever one is activated.
 By default this information is not displayed.

 #### OQSWARNINGDISABLE

 Setting this variable (e.g., by `export OQSWARNINGDISABLE=1`) causes the system to no longer display the non-productiveness warning.

-## HAproxy Appliance ("server-side proxy")
+## HAproxy Appliance

-The build script `scripts/dockerbuild.sh` also creates an appliance-style, OQS-enabled HAproxy in reverse proxy configuration as another docker image.
-This docker image only contains the basics required to run HAproxy in a QSC configuration.
-It does not contain `curl` as a frontend nor `lighttpd` as backend.
-It can be started with all the same parameters introduced above via the script `scripts/appliance-run.sh`.
-This script takes as optional parameter the address of the backend this HAproxy shall connect to.
-Default backend is at `127.0.0.1:82`.
+The build script `alpine/dockerbuild.sh` creates a smaller, appliance-style, OQS-enabled HAproxy as another docker image.
+It also contains default client- and server-side startup configurations that can be virtualmount-adapted to local needs.
+The default image created is a server-side HAproxy load-balancing a plain HTTP server at localhost port 8282.
+By passing a parameter to the docker run invocation, the backend address can be modified, e.g. `docker run -p 4443:4443 -it haproxy-alpine some.server.com` would start up an HAproxy performing QSC-protected TLS load-balancing towards the backend running at 'http://some.server.com'.

 **Note**: This appliance has a plain HTTP *backend* and an OQS-enabled *frontend*.
-By properly changing the configuration of `haproxy.cfg` the backend configuration can be changed to a TLS-protected one as well, of course.
-In the docker image, setting the environment variable 'BACKEND' (see [quick start example](#short-form)) facilitates this without the need to change the docker image.
+By properly changing the configuration of `haproxy-server.cfg` the backend configuration can be changed to a TLS-protected one as well, of course.

 ## Local Appliance ("client-side proxy")

-The folder `alpine` contains Dockerfiles and related scripts to create a small, OQS-enabled (forward) HAproxy appliance.
+The same alpine docker image can be run as a local, "forward proxy" appliance.
 The purpose of this local appliance is to shield client software from (having to use) QSC-enabled software via a simple HTTP interface.
 As such, it has an OQS-**backend** and a plain HTTP frontend.
-By switching between the two startup scripts provided, this HAproxy alpine appliance can be configured to run in either server-side or client-side proxy mode.

 ### Architecture

-This new component permits the following setup:
+Configuring all components suitably permits the following setup:

 Application (curl, web browser, etc) ->(plain HTTP)-> client-side haproxy ->(QSC-SSL)-> (server-side) haproxy ->(plain HTTP)-> lighttpd